lanl/Tardigrade-examples/README.rst

 Paths to required software are specified by modifying the contents of the :code:`config.yml` file in the root directory.
 By default, these paths are empty so they must be configured.
-Upon using ``scons -h``, a user may see a list of local options for Upon executing the ``scons -h`` command, one may se a number of local options including ``--config-software``.
+Upon executing the ``scons -h`` command, one may see a number of local options including ``--config-software``.
 Additionally, a user may modify the contents of :code:`config.yml` directly.